-Having holistic understanding of the general environment and the associated issues that accrues from these environment will enable you comprehend the day to day challenges the hospitality and tourism firms are constantly faced with.
-This environmental awareness have helped the hospitality and tourism firms to realign their strategies in order to be adequately prepared for external challenges.
+The general environment impacts the firms in it and comprehending the origins of these impacts in the general environment and corresponding impacts on the task environment is essential.
+Having a holistic understanding of the general environment and the associated issues that accrue from these environments will enable you to comprehend the day-to-day challenges the hospitality and tourism firms are constantly faced with.
+This environmental awareness has helped hospitality and tourism firms to realign their strategies and be adequately prepared for external challenges.